ToolkenGPT: Augmenting Frozen Language Models with Massive Tools via Tool Embeddings: Experiments

 We introduce the following baselines for comparisons: (1) \textit{Prompting} \cite{kalo2022kamel} is a straightforward method that answers the questions with the LLM's internal knowledge.
 We frame each question within the prompt "\textit{Question: [QUESTION]}\textbackslash n\textit{The answer is}" and ask the LLM to continue the sentence.
 (2) \textit{In-context Learning (ICL)} \cite{Qin2023ToolLW} is a standard method to augment LLMs with tools as introduced in Section~\ref{sec:related}.
 Before asking the question, we list the tool demonstrations and descriptions of all available tools.
 The demonstrations are shown in a specific syntax so that the LLM can generate in a similar style to be parsed.
 An example demonstration for \tool{winner\_of} is \textit{``Question: Who is the winner of 2005-06 FA Cup?\textbackslash nAnswer: The answer is <winner\_of>(2005-06 FA Cup)=Liverpool F.C.''} In a recent survey \cite{Qin2023ToolLW}, this setting is referred to as ``few-shot''.
 (3) \textit{In-context Learning (desc)} \cite{Qin2023ToolLW} is another common practice to augment LLMs with tools.
 The descriptions of all available tools will be provided in context, but their demonstrations are not directly shown.
 Instead, we show 8 demonstrations of the tools not included in the test subset to inform LLMs about the tool call format.
 This setting is referred to as "zero-shot" in \citet{Qin2023ToolLW}.
-The base models are LLaMA-13B \cite{touvron2023llama}.\hide{All the prompts are listed in Appendix.}
+The base model for all methods is LLaMA-13B \cite{touvron2023llama}.
+More experiment details are described in Appendix~\ref{sec:knowledge}.